moosetechnology/moosetechnology.github.io/_drafts/2024-04-14-transformation-second.md

 		  yourself
 ```

-Hovewer, this option is not possible for every use case.
+However, this option is not possible for every use case.
 Sometimes the node to create will be dependent on the context (the name of an identifier, method or variable might change), or we might have to create more complex nodes, composed of several nodes.
 In order to create those more complex nodes, one option is to parse the code using the parsing tool from the [FAST-Java](https://github.com/moosetechnology/FAST-JAVA) repository, the `JavaSmaCCProgramNodeImporterVisitor`, before inspecting the parsed result using the `FASTDump` view.

 !["Inspecting with FASTDump"](/img/posts/2024-04-15-transformation-second/inspecting-fast-dump.png)

-Using this view of the inspector then enable us to get the node or tree that we seek for our transformation and copy paste the code to create it in a method for our tool to use it when needed.
+Using this view of the inspector then enable us to get the node or tree that we seek for our transformation and copy-paste the code to create it in a method for our tool to use it when needed.

 # Adding the new receiver node to (F)ASTs